Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank 0"
 	{
-		// The Super Tank releases a splash damage upon death.
+		// The Super Tank constantly deals splash damage to nearby survivors.
 		// Requires "st_splash.smx" to be installed.
 		"Splash Ability"
 		{